 Vertical hydroponic systems suspended plants in the air, giving them all the oxygen they need.
 The nutrient solution is then dropped in through the top of the rail or tube falling on the roots of all the plants on the way down.

-Aeroponic Systems suspend plants in the air and nutrient solution is sprayed on the roots from the bottom then falls back into the reservoir.
+Aeroponic Systems suspend plants in the air and nutrient solution is sprayed on the roots from the bottom and then falls back into the reservoir.